-This scenario is as follows in Figure 4.1-1, referring to a type of “5G Standalone AR UE” in TR26.998 [2].
-The end-device (5G UE AR Glasses/5G XR Device) connects to Cloud/Edge through an embedded 5G modem.
+This scenario is as follows in Figure 4.1-1, referring to a type of “5G Standalone AR UE” in TR26.998 [4].
+The end-device connects to Cloud/Edge through an embedded 5G modem.
 The end-device provides the capabilities of both decoding and (head-tracked) rendering.
-End-devices of type “5G UE AR Glasses” may be physically constrained in their capabilities, which may imply that certain audio codecs or audio formats or rendering features may not be supported.
+Some end-devices, e.g., those of type 1 (Thin AR glasses) may be physically constrained in their capabilities, which may imply that certain audio codecs or audio formats or rendering features may not be supported.

 Figure